Why Do Baby Birds Poop Right After Eating

 The Male and Female remove these fecal sacs each time they return to the nest with food.

-So why does the mother bird eat the baby birds poop?
-First, both adult birds eat the fecal sacs.
+So why do the adult birds eat the baby birds fecal sacs?

 When the nestlings are young, the foods goes thorough fast enough to leave nutrients and be safe.
 The adults can use thes extra nutrients during this busy time.